SERVIR-Amazonia/suriname-training/change-detection-1/03_ClassificationChangeDetection.md

 # Create Change Map

+The last step classifying our image into a thematic map consisting of stable and change classes.
+This can be done rather simply by creating rules or thresholds based on the differences in land cover or index values.
+In the end, resources, timing, and the patterns of the phenomenon you are trying to map will determine which approach is suitable — or perhaps the activity you are trying to track requires something more advanced, such as a time-series approach that uses more than two dates of imagery.

-Lastly, we create a map showing gains, losses, and stable areas of each land cover type.
+Here, we create a map showing gains, losses, and stable areas of each land cover type.
 We do this by writing a function that checks what whether the `landcover` was forest in both Year 1 and Year 2, and creates a new bands called `change` in which it labels the pixel as either loss, gain, or stable based on those original `landcover` values.

 Here, we do this process just for our Forest class, but it can be done for all the other classes as well!